PhD in Speech, Language & Hearing Sciences

-The Doctoral Program in Speech-Language Pathology or Audiology prepares professionals for leadership positions in the field.
+The Doctoral Program in Speech, Language & Hearing Sciences (SLHS) prepares its graduates for leadership positions in the field.
 The resources of BU and the surrounding area are vast; doctoral students have the opportunity to take courses in psychology, linguistics, medicine, engineering, rehabilitation, education, and public health in the University’s various schools and colleges.
 Students can also benefit from courses at other universities in the area.
 Each program is individualized and combines academic work with career development and original research.

-The doctoral program in speech-language pathology offers a research track to students who may have previously obtained clinical certification.
-For post-baccalaureate entrants, clinical training is included in the combined MS/PhD program in speech-language pathology.
+The doctoral program in Speech, Language & Hearing Sciences offers a research track to students who may have previously obtained clinical certification.
+For post-baccalaureate entrants, clinical training is included in the combined MS in Speech-Language Pathology/PhD in Speech, Language & Hearing Sciences program.
 The MS-SLP graduate program in speech-language pathology is fully accredited by the Council on Academic Accreditation of the American Speech, Language, and Hearing Association.
-A research track in audiology prepares students for academic and research careers.

 A master’s degree or an AuD from an accredited college or university is required for admission.
 Applicants must show evidence of high academic achievement in their previous coursework, scores on the Graduate Record Examination (institution code 3028), and at least three letters of reference from individuals familiar with the applicant’s academic ability.
 The admissions committee considers an applicant’s experience, professional certification, and personal statement of goals in its selection process.
 To ensure that the student will have a suitable mentor, candidates are strongly encouraged to meet with a research faculty member about their research interests prior to submitting an application.
 A personal interview by phone or in person with the doctoral program faculty is usually required.

-January 15 is the recommended date for submission of all application materials for fall admission with consideration for graduate assistantships; December 1 is recommended for spring admission.
+February 1 is the recommended date for submission of all application materials for fall admission with optimal consideration for BU doctoral program funding; December 1 is recommended for spring admission.

 For students entering with a post-master’s or AuD degree, a minimum of 48 credits in graduate-level coursework (700 level or above), a preliminary project, qualifying project, and a dissertation are required.
 Up to twelve credits of coursework below the 700 level may be allowed with the approval of the student’s doctoral planning committee.

-Students entering post-baccalaureate, who are interested in speech-language studies and in obtaining clinical certification, are eligible for the combined MS-SLP/PhD program in speech-language pathology.
+Students entering post-baccalaureate, who are interested in speech-language studies and in obtaining clinical certification, are eligible for the combined MS-SLP/PhD in Speech, Language & Hearing Sciences program.

 All candidates for the doctoral degree must demonstrate both content area expertise and basic research skills.